mckellwoodland/fid-med-eval/README.md

 }
 ```

+# Model Weights

+The StyleGAN2 weights from our paper are available at this [Google Drive](https://drive.google.com/drive/folders/1gC1EnwLfcDjTj6iNBOei2dcPm4CApLQu?usp=sharing).

 # Acknowledgments

 Research reported in this publication was supported in part by resources of the Image Guided Cancer Therapy Research Program at The University of Texas MD Anderson Cancer Center, a generous gift from the Apache Corporation, the National Institutes of Health/NCI under award number P30CA016672, and the Tumor Measurement Initiative through the MD Anderson Strategic Initiative Development Program (STRIDE).
-We thank the NIH Clinical Center for the ChestX-ray14 dataset, the StudioGAN authors<sup>10</sup> for their FD implementations and the RadImageNet creators for providing models for public use.
+We thank the NIH Clinical Center for the ChestX-ray14 dataset, the StudioGAN authors<sup>10</sup> for their FD implementations, and the RadImageNet creators for providing models for public use.

 # Referenc
 1. Tero Karras *et al.* Analyzing and improving the image quality of StyleGAN.
 In CVPR, IEEE, pages 8110-8119, 2020.